Music, Speech Arts and Visual Arts Rules & Regulations – 2021

 - A chord ONLY may be given on the piano at the commencement of each piece of unaccompanied music.

 - Except where otherwise noted, no props will be allowed in any class.

 - In string classes for juniors (grade 4 and under), competitors may have their instruments tuned by a teacher or other person.

-- No competitor may approach the Adjudicator.This may result in disqualification.
-No teacher or member of the public may speak to the adjudicator.
-Necessary questions from a competitor must be directed to the adjudicator’s secretary.
+- No competitor may contact the Adjudicator.This may result in disqualification.
+No teacher or member of the public may contact the Adjudicator.
+Necessary questions from a competitor must be directed to the Festival office.
 “Disqualification” means that no marks or awards will be given.
 An adjudication will, however, be given.Time limits will be strictly enforced.
 The adjudicator has the discretionary authority to stop the performance.

 - The marks awarded by the adjudicator are final.
 Only the top marks will be announced.

 - The Festival does not make music stands available to competitors in solo or small group classes.
 (Not applicable for 2022)

 - The Association will not be responsible for the loss of or damage to scores, musical instruments, music stands or other property.

 - Photography at sessions is permitted with the following provisos:

 Photographs and videos may be taken during the performance of solo classes only.
 A suitable location will be set up in each venue where the parent/guardian/teacher may sit to take pictures/videos during their competitor’s performance.
 It is not permitted to take videos/photographs of any competitor unless you are their parent, guardian or teacher.